augmenos/.github/profile/README.md

 ## Howdy 👋

 Augmenos is an independent development studio focused on spatial computing experiences.
-We collaborate with others to design, code, and publish stunning apps on visionOS and more.
+I collaborate with others to design, code, and publish stunning apps on visionOS and more.
 Published projects:
 - [Museas](https://www.augmenos.com/museas) - Spatial museum with a curated collection of artworks, narrated commentary, and immersive  environments.
 - [Cyberstocks](https://www.augmenos.com/cyberstocks) - Augmented stock market with real-time data, spatial tickers, charts, and themes.
 - [Mexico Vision](https://www.augmenos.com/mexicovision) - Interactive 3D gallery of Mexican art, culture, and history with multilingual  support.